Skanthasishanth/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
+### AIM :
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables
+### HARDWARE REQUIRED :
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+PC, Cyclone II , USB flasher
+### SOFTWARE REQUIRED :
-### SOFTWARE REQUIRED:   Quartus prime
+Quartus prime
-### THEORY
+### THEORY :
 SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.